cbillowes/curious-programmer-mercury/data/courses/nextjs-blog/10-use-db.md

 ---
-title: Using your Neon database
+title: Use your Neon database
 parent: /courses/nextjs-blog
 date: 2025-12-01
 abstract: